+X.2.2.2.1 Gaussian Splat Stream item

+A Gaussian Splat Stream item shall be one of the following item types:

+An item of type ‘gspc’

+An item of type ‘mime’ (i.e. MIME item)

+A coded image item of type ‘hvc1’ of ‘vvc1’ as defined in HEIF specification (ISO/IEC 23008-12)

+An item of an item type other than the above listed item types whose interpretation is defined by the gs_format syntax element value in GaussianSplatGlobalConfigurationProperty.

+Such Gaussian Splat stream items shall be processed based on the gs_format syntax element of GaussianSplatGlobalConfigurationProperty.

+Gaussian Splat Stream item of type ‘mime’ may have a mime type of ‘application/octet-stream’, ‘image/png’, ‘application/json’ or alike, that may store one or more Gaussian Splat attributes data or Gaussian Splat representation related configuration information.

+Gaussian Splat Stream items which are coded image items of type ‘hvc1’ of ‘vvc1’ as defined in HEIF specification (ISO/IEC 23008-12) shall have associated decoder related configuration item properties as defined in HEIF specification (ISO/IEC 23008-12) and shall not have an associated GaussianSplatCompressionConfigurationProperty.

-X.2.2.2.1 Stream item of type 'gspc'An item of type 'gspc' consists of a coded representation of one or more Gaussian Splat streams.
-The coding method used for the stream item shall be signalled by an associated GaussianSplatCompressionConfigurationProperty ('gscC') as specified in X.2.3.2.
+Gaussian Splat Stream Item of type 'gspc' consists of a coded representation of one or more Gaussian Splat streams.
+The coding method used for the stream item shall be signalled by an associated GaussianSplatCompressionConfigurationProperty ('gscC') as specified in X.2.3.3.

 The decoded stream data for each role present in the stream item shall conform to the data layouts specified in X.2.5.
-Each role present in the stream item shall be indicated by one or more associated GaussianSplatRoleProperty ('gsrC') item properties as specified in X.2.3.1.
+Each role present in the stream item shall be indicated by one or more associated GaussianSplatRoleProperty ('gsrC') item properties as specified in X.2.3.2.